 “She was big into running,” Sacco continued, explaining what inspired their fundraising idea.
 “We did a lot of running events together where there was music and beer at the end, to celebrate after all the work.”

 So in the months following Megan’s death, Sacco, Megan’s husband David “Rusty” Gray, high school friends Victoria Bartley and Sarah and Alex Fanous, and WPI classmate John Digiacomo sought to create a similar event.

-They established the Megan Lally Memorial Fund, and organized and promoted “Run Like an Antelope,” a 5K run and one mile fun walk around Lake Quinsigamond in Worcester to raise money for metastatic breast cancer research.
+They established the Megan Lally Memorial Fund and organized and promoted “Run Like an Antelope,” a 5K run and one-mile fun walk around Lake Quinsigamond in Worcester, Mass., to raise money for metastatic breast cancer research.
 To further support the event, they enlisted sponsorships from local businesses and solicited donations for silent auction and raffle items.

 On October 14, 2012, a little more than a year after Megan’s death, the inaugural event attracted nearly 400 participants.
-Post-race live music was provided by Antelope All-Stars, a band that covers songs by the popular group Phish, one of Megan’s favorite bands and whose song, “Run Like an Antelope,” inspired the event’s name.
-Beer was donated by a local brewery.
+Post-race live music was provided by Antelope All Stars, a band that covers songs by the popular group Phish, one of Megan’s favorite bands and whose song, “Run Like an Antelope,” inspired the event’s name.
+The beer available at the finish line was donated by a local brewery.
 At the end of the day, $26,000 was raised, with $21,000 being donated to the UMass Memorial Cancer Center of Excellence to support metastatic breast cancer research being conducted there.